Cirkit Designer Logo

 Sample Arduino Code

-The following code reads the X and Y axis values and detects button presses:
+The following code reads the X and Y positions of the joystick and detects button presses:

 // Define pin connections